-Troubleshooting Yamaha Outboard Fuel Pump Issues
+Yamaha Outboard Fuel Pump Issues

 An outboard that doesn't run smoothly, fails to deliver maximum power and struggles to idle could be experiencing fuel pump problems.
+A little troubleshooting can help you diagnose a faulty outboard fuel pump.

 NOTE: Although we're using a Yamaha 250HP motor as an example, the fuel system will be very similar on any modern outboard, regardless of brand or model.